spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-product-configuration-feature.md

 {% info_block warningBox "Verification" %}

 Make sure that the wishlist plugins work correctly:
 1. Configure a configurable product.

-2. Add the configured product to wishlist.
+2. Add the configured product to a wishlist.

-3. Make sure that the product has been successfully added to wishlist.
+3. Make sure that the product has been successfully added to the wishlist.

 {% endinfo_block %}